rajeshsamantara6-raju/AI-BASED-PORTFOLIO/README.md

 # AI-BASED-PORTFOLIO
-This project is completely  Created AI.
+This project is completely  Created by AI.